Pancoast tumor: Signs and symptoms

-Aside from constitutional symptoms of cancer such as malaise, fever, weight loss and fatigue, Pancoast tumor can include a complete Horner's syndrome in severe cases: miosis (constriction of the pupils), anhidrosis (lack of sweating), ptosis (drooping of the eyelid), and pseudoenophthalmos (as a result of the ptosis).
+Typically, other presentations are due to the effects of extension of the tumor into nearby structures, such as ribs, vasculature, and nerves.
+The results of one of these invasions is the presentation of the Horner's syndrome, which can be seen in 15-50% of patients with severe cases when involvement of the paravertebral sympathetic chain and cervical ganglion occur.
+A complete Horner's syndrome consists of ipsilateral miosis (constriction of the pupils), anhidrosis (lack of sweating), ptosis (drooping of the eyelid), and pseudo enophthalmos (as a result of the ptosis).
 In progressive cases, the brachial plexus is also affected, causing pain and weakness in the muscles of the arm and hand with a symptomatology typical of thoracic outlet syndrome.
 The tumor can also compress the recurrent laryngeal nerve and from this a hoarse voice and "bovine" (non-explosive) cough may occur.

-In superior vena cava syndrome, obstruction of the superior vena cava by a tumor (mass effect) causes facial swelling cyanosis and dilatation of the veins of the head and neck.
+If obstruction of the superior vena cava by the Pancoast tumor occurs, a resulting mass effect called the superior vena cava syndrome occurs, resulting in facial swelling cyanosis and dilatation of the veins of the head and neck.
+This syndrome can be seen in 5-10% of patient cases.